microsoft/vscode-makefile-tools/README.md

 ### Installation
-To install the extension, go to the [Actions](https://github.com/microsoft/vscode-makefile-tools/actions) tab in this repository and download the most recent build of the VSIX.
+To install the extension, go to the [Actions](https://github.com/microsoft/vscode-makefile-tools/actions) tab or the [Releases](https://github.com/microsoft/vscode-makefile-tools/releases) page and download the most recent build of the VSIX.
 Once downloaded, use the "Install from VSIX..." command in VS Code to select and install the extension.

 ### Activating the extension
 The extension will activate when it finds a Makefile in your `${workspaceFolder}`.
 If your Makefile does not